AaltoSciComp/scicomp-docs/aalto/zulip-instructors.rst

   * Adding bots, adding custom emojis.

   * Seeing email addresses.
 Changing their name.

+* On the other hand, you might want to "allow message editing" to a much longer period and allow message deleting.
+For Q&A these are quite useful to have.

 * You can use the ``/poll [TITLE]`` command to make lightweight non-anonymous polls.
 For anonymous polls, someone has used a bot